rubixthecool/sidescroller/README.md

 # sidescroller
 pygame side scroller
-controlls: w, a, d, space
+controlls: w, a, d, space.
 get all the coins and get to the platform